-"Because his people never had good relations with those of the planet I come from.
+"Because his people never had good relations with those of the planet I have come from.
 I have never had good relations with them either, but he doesn't know that because I closed him off before he found it."
 She shrugged, the action bringing attention to her arm.

 He noted and filed away the fact of how she went out of her way to differentiate herself from those of 'her' people.
 "What do your tattoos mean?"

 "The marks on my wrists don't have any meaning that I know of, but the marks on my arm are the tales of my people."
 She smiled at him and adopted a faintly Russian accent.
 "This one" she pointed at the stylized spider "is the man of spiders.
 He fought for truth and justice, even while the peacekeepers hunted him for doing their job.
 He swung along lines of spider's silk and crawled the walls and shadows as well as any spider.
 His one trait that was not like the spiders was that he never stopped talking."
 She pointed at a circle with three angular lines creating a loop inside it.
 "This one is for the fantastic men and woman who saved their world as often as they saved their city.
 They were rather elemental in their bearing.
 The men were of fire, earth, and water, and the woman was of the air."

 "How were they elemental?"
 He asked, genuinely curious.